bdickason/bdickason.com/about.md

 ---
 title: About
 layout: layouts/page.njk
-description: I'm a Product Manager from Santa Cruz who loves synthwave music and surfing.
+description: "I'm a Product Manager from Santa Cruz who loves synthwave music and surfing.
+I write a weekly newsletter on how to build great products."
 thumbnail: /static/me.jpg
 ---